-Process More about the process and products Key environmental considerations Key social and cultural considerations Other considerations and comments Food waste, typically combined with other municipal solid waste, is buried in a landfill.
-As it breaks down in the absence of oxygen, gas (predominantly methane) is released into the atmosphere.
-Given these considerations, what could a best-practice future state for land waste to landfill is generally avoided, with a 2030 goal of halving food highly contaminated streams of food waste.
-In these instances, food waste d waste to landfill and a longer-term go oal of zero food waste to landfill.
-Landf Send to WWTP Food waste is disposed of down the sink, joining other wastewater at wastewater treatment plants.
+Process More about the process and products Key environmental considerations Key social and cultural considerations Other considerations and comments Landfill without gas capture Well-established process, including in NZ.
+Currently less than 10% of levied waste goes to landfills without gas capture.598 Doesn't produce any usable outputs.
+Can accept mixed waste (i.e. don't have to separate food waste).
+Given these considerations, what could a best-practice future state for landfill so gaperally avoided with a 2030 goal of balving food About 2.1 tonnes of CO2e is released for each tonne of wasted food.511 Small amount of C sequestration is achieved, but insufficient to meaningfully impact net emissions climate impact.510 As with landfills with gas capture, leachate is generated, and long-term environmental management of closed landfills must be considered (see landfill with gas capture row). filling food waste, without gas capture waste to landfill and a longer-term gas capture.
+Social licence for landfilling in NZ waning; proposals for new landfill capacity recently challenged in multiple TAs.509 Out-of-site location of landfills (generally fringe areas) can lead to disconnect between people and their waste, limiting opportunities to increase waste awareness and ownership and encourage prevention of food loss and waste.603 Being phased out in NZ; the ERP signals the intention for all municipal landfills to be required to have gas capture systems by 2026.
+15 highly contaminated streams of food l waste.
+In these instances, food waste to landfills with gas capture is a priori ty ahead of landfills without gas captu re.
+Send to WWTP Food waste is disposed of down the sink, joining other wastewater at wastewater treatment plants.
 Wastewater is treated and discharged and the remaining biosolids must be managed.
 Well-established process, including in NZ.
 Occurs within households, but also in large industrial facilities.
-To reduce pipe blockages, food waste should ideally be ground up using in-sink disposal unit, but even then FOGs can lead to blockages.
-605 Environmental impact is contingent on how wastewater is managed - five factors that can have serious impact on wastewater treatment are:606 a) Total N and other nutrients - kitchen sink disposal increases the load needing treatment, as well as affecting the environment discharged into (generally a river or sea); b) Total flow - kitchen sink disposal increases household water use by an estimated 1%; Can lead to disconnect between people and their waste, limiting opportunities to increase waste awareness and ownership and encourage prevention of food loss and waste.
-603,605 Potentially suitable for multi- unit dwellings with limited food waste options.
+To reduce pipe blockages, food waste should ideally be ground up using in-sink disposal unit, but even then FOGs can lead to blockages.605 Environmental impact is contingent on how wastewater is managed - five factors that can have serious impact on wastewater treatment are:606 Total N and other nutrients kitchen sink disposal increases the load needing treatment, as well as affecting the environment discharged into (generally a river or sea); Total flow - kitchen sink disposal increases household water use by an estimated 1%; Can lead to disconnect between people and their waste, limiting opportunities to increase waste awareness and ownership and encourage prevention of food loss and waste.^{603,605} Potentially suitable for multi- unit dwellings with limited food waste options.
 Additional loads to the wastewater network (nutrients, as well as physical/chemical properties) can result in additional costs/operational risks. e.g. capacity of piped network/WWTP, pipe blockages, treatment and management of increased water/nutrient loading at WWTP.